----------------------------------------------------------------------------------------------------------------21 JUN

 1917 - John Bennett Fenn was born.

 Fenn is an American chemist who shares half the 2002 Nobel Prize in Chemistry with Koichi Tanaka for their development of a mass spectrometry technique to analyze biological macromolecules.
-He developed the electrospray ionization technique to ionize macromolecules without fracturing the molecule.
+He developed the electrospray ionization technique to ionize macromolecules without fracturing the molecule.1915 - Thomas Huckle Weller was born.

 Weller was an American microbiologist who shares the 1954 Nobel Prize in Medicine with Frederick Robbins and John Enders for growing the poliomyelitis virus in a test tube from infected tissue.
 This made the virus easier to research, leading to eventual vaccines.
-He also cultivated the viruses responsible for herpes and for chicken pox.
+He also cultivated the viruses responsible for herpes and for chicken pox.1785 - Jean-François Pilatre de Rozier died.

 de Rozier was a French aeronautical pioneer who, together with François Laurent d'Arlandes became the first men to fly in an untethered balloon.
 They flew in a Montgolfier balloon on November 21, 1783.
 He also has the unfortunate distinction of being one of the first casualty of manned balloon flight.
 He and Pierre Romain died when their balloon crashed while attempting to cross the English Channel.